 It’s Collard Greens.

-from Ballin’ at the Graveyard (Documentary on a neighborhood basketball game)
+from Ballin’ at the Graveyard (Documentary on an Albany, NY neighborhood basketball game)

 “It includes the authentic voices of men working to do what’s right—for themselves, their families, and for the larger community.
 If you want to better understand our City’s character and come away feeling good about it, this film is a must-see.”
 Albany Mayor Kathy Sheehan